MDLC01/board-n-pieces/src/lib.typ

 )

-/// Creates a position from a FEN string.
+/// Creates a position using Forsyth–Edwards Notation.
 ///
 /// For example, this creates the starting position.
 /// ```typ